ReadHat/SpringGroup/README.md

 In order to prevent breakage when including files in another directory that pull in other files, using absolute pathing is the way to go for any scripts being included elsewhere that also have to pull in resources.

-A main_include.php file has been included to bind the project directory's absolute path with the variable name "$PATH_".
+A main_include.php file can be generated to bind the project directory's absolute path with the variable name "$PATH_". **(See build section below on how to generate.)**

 Usage example: